ajmal017/augustus/README.md

 - Anaconda3 5.3.0+
 - MongoDB 4.0.3+

+## Why choose Augustus?
+- Of the traders,by the traders,for the traders
+- Free and for free.
 ## Contribution Guide
 The author is very Appreciated for Any useful and issues and PRs.
 ## Roadmap